eugenia1984/english/glossary.md

 - **To be into** something means to be interested in it or to enjoy it.

+- **To break down** means dividing something into smaller, more manageable parts.
+For example: ``When I work on a large project, I often break down the work into smaller sections``.

 - **To collaborate**: means to work together with others to achieve a common goal, often involving shared responsibilities and teamwork. **Collaborating** emphasizes working together as a team.

 - **To coordinate** means to arrange for things to work together effectively.
 For example, She coordinates the team's meetings means she arranges the meetings so everyone can attend.